meaniebeanie22/meaniebeanie22.github.io/chapters/the-sea-chest.md

 her, for the bridge was too low to let me do more than crawl below it.
 So there we had to stay--my mother almost entirely exposed and both of us within earshot of the inn.

+# :x imagery
+Setting the scene for the rush of action that is about to happen, whilst further building suspense for the arrival of the riders.
+# :x timing
+Who would arrive just in the nick of time to fend off the pirates. *Coincidence?*